Javarome/ssg-api/src/step/README.md

     SsgStep <|-- ContentStep
 ```

 Each step implementation is typically instantiated with a configuration.
-For instance